PaddlePaddle/book/05.recommender_system/README.md

     return scale_infer
 ```

-Then we define a `training_program` that uses the result from `inference_program` to compute the cost with label data
+Then we define a `training_program` that uses the result from `inference_program` to compute the cost with label data.
+Also define `optimizer_func` to specify the optimizer.

 ```python
 def train_program():